pankaj139/system-design-interview-solutions/pubsub_messaging_system_design.md

 5. **Conflict resolution:** If same user adds to cart in both regions, how do you merge?

 **Hints:**

 - Payment orders: Zero loss (RF=3, min.insync=2)
 - Product catalog: Can rebuild (RF=2, eventual consistency)
 - User sessions: Stateless, can recreate (RF=1 or external cache)

 ---

-## 8. Producer & Consumer Optimizations
+## Section 8: Producer & Consumer Optimizations

 ### What You'll Learn

 In this section, you'll master:

 - Batching strategies to achieve 1,000x throughput improvements
 - Compression algorithms and when to use each (lz4, gzip, snappy)
 - Idempotency configuration for exactly-once semantics